Couple Of Guidelines On Mixing Electronic Music

 Layering different lead sounds is what I do a lot.
 I like to use three different leads and pan them like this: lead 1 to 20-40% left, lead 2 to center and lead 3 to 20-40% right.
 This creates a nice, wide stereo image.

-Delay effect with pingpong effect panning from left to right and reverb is what I use to make them sound really huge.
+Delay effect with ping-pong effect panning from left to right and reverb is what I use to make them sound really huge.

-Just like with the bass, I may sidechain compress the lead synth with kick drum.
+Just like with the bass, I may sidechain compress the lead synth with the kick drum.
 Works well though I usually use a little more gentle settings than with the bass – a little less ducking that is.

-Allright.
+Alright.
 Now there’s drums, bassline and lead synth in place.
 Usually, pads are next.

 Pads

-Pads I like to keep in the background so I set the levels several dB’s lower than the other instruments.
 Equalizing is needed as well to cut off those low frequencies and maybe some highs too to not let it mess with the lead synth.
 But as always this depends on the pad sound and other sounds used in the mix.

 Sound Effects

-Noise sweeps, explosions, synth thwirls and things like that are very important in electronic music.
-These kind of sounds may be on whatever frequency range so I just say that I try to make them sit nicely in the mix, not too loud, not too quiet.
+This kind of sounds may be on whatever frequency range so I just say that I try to make them sit nicely in the mix, not too loud, not too quiet.

 Compression

-Compression might be a good deal to use on individual instruments for more tighter, fuller and present sound.
-Suits very well for bass.
 Personally, I use compression on single instrument tracks quite rarely though, but it’s a handy tool for evening out the most extensive changes in the dynamic range: there might be some areas that are a tad too loud or quiet.
-Compressor can balance these “gaps”.
-This way, the individual instrument tracks sit better in the mix – the quieter parts can be heard more clearly through the mix and the louder parts won’t dominate as much.
+The compressor can balance these “gaps”.

 Single band compressor like Fruity Compressor should work pretty well.
 Maybe start with something gentle like threshold: -23, ratio: 2.0:1, attack: 15ms, release: 200ms, Gain: 5dB.
-Remember though, with compressor it’s easy to kill all the dynamics so avoid overusing it as things will start to sound unnatural and stressed.
+Remember though, with the compressor it’s easy to kill all the dynamics so avoid overusing it as things will start to sound unnatural and stressed.
 Unless you wan’t that as in electronic music that kind of sound may be sometimes desirable.

 Listen Through Several Speaker Systems

-It’s always a good thing to test out your mix through a several different speaker systems: from very small ones to HUGE and on all possible volume levels.
 By doing that you can hear what needs to be tweaked.
 Your main goal should be to make your mix sound as balanced as possible on all sound systems.

 More?

-Also, very gentle flanger is a great way to add a little life to otherwise monotonous hihat or clap patterns.
+Also, very gentle flanger is a great way to add a little life to otherwise monotonous hi-hat or clap patterns.

-Okay, it’s actually kinda hard to give even general guidelines on what settings to use in mixing as so much depends on the sounds, melodies and what kind of elements you wan’t to stand out in the mix.
-There’s just so much you can do to make your mixes sound great.
+Okay, it’s actually kinda hard to give even general guidelines on what settings to use in mixing as so much depends on the sounds, melodies and what kind of elements you want to stand out in the mix.

-General rule I’ve been personally following is I try to make the drums and bass sound as good and powerful as possible and try to keep the mix simple by not adding too much stuff.
+A general rule I’ve been personally following is I try to make the drums and bass sound as good and powerful as possible and try to keep the mix simple by not adding too much stuff.

 I hope this helped.

-Comments
+109 Comments

 This is seriously an AMAZING text tutorial!

 I’ve been panning the high-hats in a few songs I’ve started and with my headphones on it sounds sooooo much better!
-Also panned a snare and crash a little bit and it adds somewhat of a realistic feel :)
+Also panned a snare and crash a little bit and it adds somewhat of a realistic feel 🙂

 But with the master volume trick you started with up there….That is probably going to help me the most!
 Whenever I would add a sweep or reversed cymbol it would clip and make it sound like a really bad side chain effect.
 So thanks!!!